zeisss/github-deploy-agent/README.md

 ## Caveats

-1. On startup, the agent always redeploys the latest deployment found in the repository.
-It is up to the hook to ignore redeploys of the latest version, if wanted.

-2. If multiple deployments are created for the same environment while the agent sleeps, only the latest is acted upon.
+1. If multiple deployments are created for the same environment while the agent sleeps, only the latest is acted upon.
 If the deployments differ e.g. in the tasks to execute, this may lead to unexpected / confusing behavior.

-3. Although the agent is single threaded (and thus only applies one deploy at a time), it does not help you with downtime-free rollouts etc.
+2. Although the agent is single threaded (and thus only applies one deploy at a time), it does not help you with downtime-free rollouts etc.

 ## Future Improvements
 * Github Deployment API supports a payload.
 This is currently not made available to the hook.

 * Expose the output of the hooks, e.g. by uploading them to Gist.